marktext/marktext/docs/EDITING.md

 In typewriter mode, the cursor is always keep in the middle of the editor.

+## File encoding

+Mark Text try to automatically detect the used file encoding and byte-order mark (BOM) when opening a file.
+The default encoding is UTF-8 that should support all needed characters but can be changed in settings.
+You can disable automatically encoding detection but then we assume that all files are UTF-8 encoded.
+The current used encoding can be shown via command palette and also changed there.

 ## Line endings

-Mark Text automatically analyzes each file and detect the used line ending.
+Mark Text automatically analyzes each file and detect the used line ending and can be changed via command palette too.

 ## Find and replace